 Sick and tired of unknown callers hammering away at your sanity?
-The vast majority of such calls originate from commercial entities, rather than your friends or loved ones calling from roadside assistance phones.
-But how would you know the difference between a telemarketer and a family member?
+The majority of such calls originate from commercial entities — not friends or loved ones.
+But how do you know the difference between a telemarketer and a family member?

 I determine which app provides the best experience based on three criteria:

-- Pros: I look at factors such as aesthetics, features and its overall utility.
-Did I find the app useful?
+- Pros: I look at factors such as aesthetics, features, and overall utility.

-- Cons: I look at the more annoying features of the app, such as whether it was overly-permissioned.
+- Cons: I look at the more annoying features of the app, such as whether it requests too many permissions.
 Some over-permissioned apps potentially expose the user to malicious activity.
-However, the very nature of a caller identification app requires a great number of permissions—but it may go overboard and request some unnecessarily.
-For more information on Android app permissions, check out my article covering some of the most dangerous permissions.
-Also, for additional reference, read Chris Hoffman’s excellent explanation of Android permissions.
+However, the very nature of a caller identification app requires a lot of your personal data — even then, many go overboard.
+For more information on Android app permissions, you can learn about the most dangerous permissions.

 - Third, I evaluate the apps with a letter grade.

 - Call and text filtering: Like most of the other apps, TrueCaller allows you to blacklist certain callers or texters.
-Numbers on the blacklist get blocked — this is incredibly handy for calls from telemarketers, scam artists and other irritants.
+Numbers on the blacklist get auto-blocked — this is incredibly handy for calls from telemarketers, scam artists, and other irritants.